filamentphp/filament/packages/actions/docs/06-prebuilt-actions/02-edit.md

     ])
 ```

-If you want to edit table rows, you can use the `Filament\Actions\EditAction` instead:
+If you want to edit table rows, you may do so like this:

 ```php
 use Filament\Actions\EditAction;